 Resolution, Agreement or Determination

-- If stipulated under Maru Telecoms’s response under section 84 or where SM agree on a resolution or reach a decision under section 85 that you must make payment of a Disputed Amount, you must within 5 Business Days of the date of the determination pay the Disputed Amount.
+- If stipulated under Maru Africa’s response under section 84 or where SM agree on a resolution or reach a decision under section 85 that you must make payment of a Disputed Amount, you must within 5 Business Days of the date of the determination pay the Disputed Amount.

 - 2 Credit any Disputed Amount already paid by you.

-- Where a resolution or determination is made in accordance with clauses 74.1 or 74.2 then, subject to either party meeting the payment obligations specified in such resolution or determination, the Billing Dispute will be deemed to be resolved and Maru Telecoms will have no further obligations in relation to the Billing Dispute.
+- Where a resolution or determination is made in accordance with clauses 74.1 or 74.2 then, subject to either party meeting the payment obligations specified in such resolution or determination, the Billing Dispute will be deemed to be resolved and Maru Africa will have no further obligations in relation to the Billing Dispute.

 Effect of this Procedure on continued service provision